Fantom-foundation/jlachesis/README.md

 jLachesis aims to deliver a prototype that preserves the semantics of Lachesis protocol.
 We use this as a base for our other research projects.

+For the technical side, jLachesis uses Java 8+, Maven, Protocol Buffers, Grpc, Springboot and JUnit.

 # Requirements

-You will need the following to compile:
+You will need the followings to compile:

 Java jdk 1.8+
 Maven 2+